AFC Grants Application Guide

 Engagement

-Host two virtual and two in- person engagement sessions with impacted community members to determine routes/locations for bench installation during the Summer and winter snow removal First two weeks of November Angela LeeFacilitation design/
+Host two virtual and two in-person engagement sessions with community members to identify bench locations and snow-removal routes for summer and winter seasons First two weeks of November Angela LeeFacilitation design/

 technical support